 Common or street names: Magic Mushrooms, Mushrooms, Sacred Mushroom, Shrooms, Little Smoke, Purple Passion

-Psilocybin (4-phosphoryloxy-N,N-dimethyltryptamine) and psilocin are chemical compounds obtained from certain types of dried or fresh hallucinogenic mushrooms found in Mexico, South America and the southern and northwest regions of the United States.
+Psilocybin (4-phosphoryloxy-N,N-dimethyltryptamine) and psilocin are chemical compounds obtained from certain types of dried or fresh hallucinogenic mushrooms found in Mexico, South America, and the southern and northwest regions of the United States.
 Psilocybin is classified as an indole-alkylamine (tryptamine).
-These compounds have similar structure to lysergic acid diethylamide (LSD), and are abused for their hallucinogenic and euphoric effects to produce a “trip”.
-Hallucinogenic (psychedelic) effects are probably due to action on central nervous system serotonin (5-HT) receptors.
+These compounds have a similar structure to lysergic acid diethylamide (LSD), and are abused for their hallucinogenic and euphoric effects to produce a “trip”.
+Hallucinogenic (psychedelic) effects are probably due to the action of central nervous system serotonin (5-HT) receptors.

 “Magic Mushrooms” have long, slender stems which may appear white or greyish topped by caps with dark gills on the underside.
-Dried mushrooms are usually a reddish rust brown color with isolated areas of off-white.
-Mushrooms are ingested orally and may be made into a tea or mixed into other foods.
-The mushrooms may be used as fresh or dried product.
+Dried mushrooms are usually a reddish rust-brown color with isolated areas of off-white.
+Mushrooms are ingested orally and may be made into a tea or mixed with other foods.
+The mushrooms may be used as fresh or dried products.
 Psilocybin has a bitter, unpalatable taste.

 Dose and effects can vary considerably depending upon mushroom type, method of preparation, and tolerance of the individual.
 It can be difficult to determine the exact species of mushroom or how much hallucinogen each mushroom contains.
 Initial smaller doses and a longer period of time to determine the effects may be a safer option if you choose to use psilocybin for recreational purposes.